England - Leeds

 and may sometimes be restricted.
 If, based upon transcript review, you do not have

 the necessary prerequisites, you will be asked to consider an alternative course.

 - Special Note to Business Majors: In order to receive credit for upper-division courses

 abroad, you must have already completed your Pre-Core course work at CSUSM.
-Only yearlong Business study is possible.

 15 semester units.
 Typically this equates to 3 classes/semester.
 Module (Class)